 Volunteer Weed Pulls

 Garlic mustard has only been found in two locations in Edmonton’s natural areas.
 Your help is needed to prevent its spread and protect our parks.
-Please join the volunteer weed pulls for Garlic Mustard in Mill Creek this summer.
-There are two events in 2019.
+We held two events in Mill Creek Ravine in 2019.

 - Saturday May 11, 2019, 9:30–11:30am